f1tzpatrick/devup-2022/devup.md

 - docs: https://docs.microsoft.com/en-us/azure/event-hubs/
 - Built on OSS services (Kafka, AMPQ, https)
 - Charged by 'Throughput Units' (ingress & egress).
 Can enable auto scale-up, but need to implement scale-down through monitoring or something

+## How to succeed at application security without even trying

+- AppSec focuses on securing Application
+- DevSec focuses on securing  Developer Actions
+- DevSecOps focuses on securing Build chain

+Security is a responsibility for dev teams.
+There are many ways to facillitate this.
+Introducing the infosec color wheel: https://hackernoon.com/introducing-the-infosec-colour-wheel-blending-developers-with-red-and-blue-security-teams-6437c1a07700

+Do threat modeling for your service on a regular basis.
+Answer
+- Actors & Motivations
+- What are we working on?
+    - Services, data movement, boundaries, auth scope
+- What can go wrong?
+- What do we do about it?
+- Is that good enough?
+- What happens if X happens Y
+- Security theatre - Imagine some crazy shit happens that changes how our services are used

+Good logging is essential for catching security incidents.
+You should also audit/monitor those logs, looking for security-impactful events

+A significant, rising amount of breaches over the last few years have installed ransomware.
+Have 3 backups of data, with immutable and an offline copy.
+Test Recovery

+Practice Defense in depth:
+- Implement MFA - passwords are terrible, test for weak ones, can block known word lists.
+Use a 3rd part auth provider
+- Use Canaries - Fake user accounts, fake entries in robots.txt, and monitor for activity on these resources
+- Use analytics to block suspicious activity (location, time, etc)
+- Endpoint Detection & Response
+- Static Analysis.
+Start doing this from day 1 if possible
+- Dynamic Application Security Testing - Automate Common Vulnerabilities & Fuzzing w/ ZAP proxy in CICD before promotion

+Interactive and Real-Time Application Security Tests/Protection exist, ML/AI to block unusual requests at runtime

+Testing APIs can be hard, because the test is often separated from the backing logic.
+For API security, watch for
+- Which APIs serve sensitive information
+- Understand which endpoints serve which info, and watch for utilization spikes
+- Always control who can access.
+If anonymous access is allowed, explicitly mark those endpoints as such (add decorates on the handlers)

+Unit Tests are important, because they allow you to upgrade libraries w/o fearing your code silently breaking.
+Write tests, you fool!

+Pentesting is good, but doesn't need to be prioritized before implementing mitigations.
+If mgmt pushes for one, you can tell them
+- Can't sit on the results (must fix).
+Customers may ask for the report
+- retest can be expensive. but good pentesters will include this in the initial fee, and may even give scripts to repeat the exploit
+- Some people don't give good insights, just tool output.
+It might not even be valid!
+- Some groups outsource their pentesters to whoever
+- Can do your own pentests!
+Red teaming in-house.
+Red Team vs Blue team games are fun and productive

+Involve Development when selecting Vendors.
+Walk through user stories and get dev feedback on the implementation.
+- Have multiple competitors and be willing to walk away.
+- If you need to drop a vendor, do so incrementally (cut licenses in half)

+Write and Publish post mortems for security events, just like reliability incidents